Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Reproducibility Studies

-For each \ac{kgem}, we applied identical training and evaluation settings as described in their concomitant papers.
+\textbf{Experimental Setup} For each \ac{kgem}, we applied identical training and evaluation settings as described in their concomitant papers.
 We ran each experiment four times with random seeds to measure the variance in the obtained results.
 We evaluated the models based on the ranking metrics \ac{mr}, \ac{amr}, \ac{mrr}, and Hits@K. As discussed in~\cite{sun2019re,berrendorf2020interpretable}, the exact computation of ranks differs across different codebases, and can lead to significant differences~\cite{sun2019re}.
 We follow the nomenclature of Berrendorf \textit{et al.}~\cite{berrendorf2020interpretable}, and report scores based on the optimistic, pessimistic, and realistic rank definitions.

-Tables~\ref{tab:fb15k237_table_without_std}, \ref{tab:wn18_table_without_std}, ~\ref{tab:fb15k237_table_without_std}, and~\ref{tab:wn18rr_table_without_std} represent the results for FB15K, FB15K-237, WN18, and WN18RR where experiments highlighted in blue represent soft-reproducible experiments, i.e., could be reproduced by some margin, and experiments highlighted in orange represent extreme outliers.
+Tables~\ref{tab:rps_fb15k}-\ref{tab:rps_wn18rr} (Appendix \pageref{tab:rps_fb15k}-\pageref{tab:rps_wn18rr}) represent the results for FB15K, FB15K-237, WN18, and WN18RR where experiments highlighted in black were reproducible, in blue soft-reproducible experiments (i.e., could be reproduced by a margin $\leq 5\%$), and experiments highlighted in orange could not be reproduced.
 In the following, we discuss the observations that we made during our experiments.